Alexander-Hung/alexander-hung.github.io/essays/smart-questions.md

 You then need to provide the necessary information accurately：

-`+ Describe the symptoms of your problem or bug carefully and clearly.
++ `Describe the symptoms of your problem or bug carefully and clearly.`

-`+ Describe the environment in which it occurs (machine, OS, application, whatever).`
++ `Describe the environment in which it occurs (machine, OS, application, whatever).`

-`+ Describe the research you did to try and understand the problem before you asked the question.`
++ `Describe the research you did to try and understand the problem before you asked the question.`

-`+ Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.`
++ `Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.`

-`+ Describe any possibly relevant recent changes in your computer or software configuration.`
++ `Describe any possibly relevant recent changes in your computer or software configuration.`

-`+ If at all possible, provide a way to reproduce the problem in a controlled environment.`
++ `If at all possible, provide a way to reproduce the problem in a controlled environment.`

 ### "Why"